PolMine/RcppCWB/README.md

 # Rcpp bindings for the Corpus Workbench (CWB)

-The package exposes core functions of the Corpus Worbench (CWB) by way of Rcpp wrappers.
-Furthermore, the packages includes Rcpp versions of performance critical operations.
-The main purpose of the package at this stage is to serve as an interface to the CWB for the package [polmineR](https://CRAN.R-project.org/package=RcppCWB).
+The package exposes functions of the Corpus Worbench (CWB) by way of Rcpp wrappers.
+Furthermore, the packages includes Rcpp code for performance critical operations.
+The main purpose of the package is to serve as an interface to the CWB for the package [polmineR](https://CRAN.R-project.org/package=RcppCWB).

 There is a huge intellectual debt to the developers of the R-package 'rcqp', Bernard Desgraupes and Sylvain Loiseau.
 The main impetus for developing RcppCWB is that using Rcpp decreases the pains to maintain the package, to expand the CWB functionality exposed, and -- most importantly -- to make it portable to Windows systems.